Here are five simple but effective tools you can use to keep yourself and those who are around you psychologically sound during the Covid-19 lockdown.

 Wake up at the same time as you always did, go to bed at the same time as before, because “good sleep hygiene is very important”.
 If exercising was part of your routine, do at-home exercises, preferably both in the morning and in the evening.

 Try as much as possible to do the things you did previously.
 For office workers, after your shower and breakfast, sit down and do some work in the morning.
 “Work like you’re at work.
-Not like you’re half at home and half at work,” says Dr Wides.
+Not like you’re half at home and half at work,” Wides says.
 “Being online [for your job] helps keep you connected to others.
-It’s the people whose jobs cannot be done online who especially are at risk, because they’ll feel so disconnected and they’ll start to feel like they’re not doing anything, and their self-esteem will start to go down.”
+It’s the people whose jobs cannot be done online who especially are at risk because they’ll feel so disconnected and they’ll start to feel like they’re not doing anything, and their self-esteem will start to go down.”

 - Give yourself a break